jayvachon/hhay/README.md

 what affect does this have on us?
 By adulthood, the words roll off the tongue so quickly as to barely be perceived.
 The "Hi how are you" ritual is so engrained and so trite that to actually engage the question is taboo.

 this is harmful - and the harm goes far beyond "fake friendliness."
-"Hi how are you" is the real american pledge of allegience - participating reaffirms the notion that individuals are responsible for their own emotional needs AND reinforces the (false) connection between happiness and success
+"Hi how are you" is the real american pledge of allegiance - participating reaffirms the notion that individuals are responsible for their own emotional needs AND reinforces the (false) connection between happiness and success

 To this end, "Hi how are you" actually accomplishes the exact opposite of what it purports to. rather than being a sincere "check in", "Hi how are you" contracts the participants to NOT engage on an emotional level (if you're feeling down it probably means you're not working hard enough at feeling good)